 Upgrading your motherboard comes with some perks and features that can really enhance your experiences.

 New external connections are important, especially for gamers.
-Adding extras with your new motherboard will give you new accessory access.
+Adding extras to your new motherboard will give you new accessory access.

 An older board with FX 8350 will provide a worse user experience.
 With an upgrade, you can expect a much smoother look and feel to the interface.
 It will also eliminate technical issues and speed up your processes.